GRINTOMA/nelson-project/README.md

 ## Changelog

   ### 1.0.1
-  - Integrated a 4 category Accordion system to the web app
+  - Integrated a 4 category Accordion system to the web app.